-Graduate student in Atmospheric Sciences researching theoretical atmospheric predictability and the applications of machine learning to ensemble weather forecasting
+Graduate student in Atmospheric Sciences researching applications of machine learning to ensemble weather forecasting

 A fundamental problem of ensemble weather forecasting is statistical post-processing of ensemble data.
 How can we determine which of the ensemble solutions will be closest to the observed weather given that all solutions are nominally equally likely?
-We turn to deep learning to help answer this question, and also apply learning algorithms more generally to weather forecasting.
+We turn to deep learning to help answer this question, and examine its capability to produce meaningful, forecaster-ready weather information.

 MOS-X is a simple proof-of-concept machine-learning based weather prediction model built using scikit-learn as an improvement over traditional Model Output Statistics (MOS).
 State-of-the-art numerical weather prediction (NWP) models, such as the Global Forecast System (GFS) and North American Mesoscale (NAM) models, do not represent localized weather well, and therefore rely on MOS to produce forecasts of surface parameters.
 MOS is an old, multiple-linear-regression technique that has mixed success, so I improved it using random forests and gradient boosting trees.
-It is currently being entered as a model in the WxChallenge and competes well with human forecasters!
+It is currently being entered as a model in the WxChallenge collegiate weather forecasting competition and competes well with human forecasters!
 In fact, it even performed better than all human forecasters at Pueblo, CO in 2019.

 Since October 2015 I have managed a personal weather station reporting weather at the University of Washington's Atmospheric Sciences-Geophysics building.
 The data are displayed on my weather station's website here.